-The TMCS1100 is a galvanically isolated Hall-effect current sensor capable of dc or ac current measurement with high accuracy, excellent linearity, and temperature stability.
-A low-drift, temperature-compensated signal chain provides < 1% full-scale error across the entire device temperature range.
+The TMCS1100 is a galvanically isolated Hall-effect current sensor capable of DC or AC current measurement with high accuracy, excellent linearity, and temperature stability.
+A low-drift, temperature-compensated signal chain provides < 1% full-scale error across the device temperature range.

 The input current flows through an internal 1.8-mΩ conductor that generates a magnetic field measured by an integrated Hall-effect sensor.
-This structure eliminates external concentrators and simplifies PCB design.
+This structure eliminates external concentrators and simplifies design.
 Low conductor resistance minimizes power loss and thermal dissipation.
-Inherent galvanic insulation provides a 600-V basic working isolation and 3-kV dielectric withstand isolation between the current path and circuitry.
-Integrated electrical shielding enables excellent common-mode rejection and transient immunity protection.
+Inherent galvanic insulation provides a 600-V lifetime working voltage and 3-kVRMS basic isolation between the current path and circuitry.
+Integrated electrical shielding enables excellent common-mode rejection and transient immunity.

 The output voltage is proportional to the input current with four sensitivity options.
 Fixed sensitivity allows the TMCS1100 to operate from a single 3-V to 5.5-V power supply, eliminates ratiometry errors, and improves supply noise rejection.
 The current polarity is considered positive when flowing into the positive input pin.
 The VREF input pin provides a variable zero-current output voltage, enabling bidirectional or unidirectional current sensing.

 The TMCS1100 draws a maximum supply current of 6 mA, and all sensitivity options are specified over the operating temperature range of –40°C to +125°C.